American Express Platinum at $895: Effective Fee, Credits, and the Lounge Question

 - $200 annual Uber Cash.
 Issued as $15 monthly Uber Cash + $20 December bonus.

 - $100 Saks Fifth Avenue credit.
-Issued as $50 in two periods (January-June and July-December).
-Use-it-or-lose-it.
+Issued in two periods.
+Ends 1 July 2026.

 G.3Honest credit-usage spreadsheet